9 Signs of Borderline Personality Disorder You Shouldn’t Ignore

 What is borderline personality disorder?

 People with borderline personality disorder deal with instability in almost every area of their lives—their relationships, their identity, and their actions.
 They have a hard time holding back their emotions, which means glowing positivity can quickly turn to outrage.
 BPD can be confused with bipolar disorder, which affects mood rather than personality, says Jill Weber, PhD, licensed clinical psychologist and author of Building Self-Esteem 5 Steps: How To Feel “Good Enough” About Yourself.
-But BPD goes way beyond seeming like a moody or difficult person.
 “Personality is a habitual way of being in the world, the way you interact with people in life most of the time,” she says.
 “It’s disordered because it’s self-defeating and constantly causing problems.”
 (Here’s how to tell if you have signs of bipolar disorder.)

 They have love-hate relationships

 One telltale sign of borderline personality disorder is a pattern of idealizing and then devaluing other people.
 For instance, a person with BPD might gush about how perfect another person is when they first meet.
 But as soon as the other person says one wrong thing or a conflict comes up, the feelings will flip, says Ben Michaelis, PhD, clinical psychologist and author of Your Next Big Thing: Ten Small Steps to Get Moving and Get Happy.
 “Let’s say that person says something rude or they have a bad date together.
 Suddenly that person would think he’s evil, intolerable, draws you in only to abuse you,” he says.
 “They’re really extreme attributes.”